 Braze collects Personal Data for several purposes, including:

-- Enabling us to understand who is interested in learning about our products, services, content, and company-related initiatives;
+- Enabling us to understand and engage with those who are interested in learning about our products, services, content, and company-related initiatives;

-- Promoting the security of our Website and Services by tracking use of our Website and Services, enforcing our terms and policies, investigating and preventing fraudulent, suspicious or illegal activities, and preventing unauthorized access to the Services;
+- Promoting the security of our Websites and Services by tracking use of our Websites and Services, enforcing our terms and policies, investigating and preventing fraudulent, suspicious or illegal activities, and preventing unauthorized access to the Services;

-- Responding to your requests for support or information;
+- Responding to requests for action, support or information;

 - Registering office visitors to maintain the security of our offices and to ensure the confidentiality of our business activities;